Anthony J. MacKay Student Paper Contest

 All other pages of your entry:

-Ensure that there is no identifying information (i.e. author name, educational affiliation) on the pages of your paper.
-The header should instead list your 6 digit code ONLY.
-This ensures that the paper can be rapidly anonymized for judging.
+Ensure that there is no identifying information (i.e. author name, educational affiliation) in this section.
+The header should instead list your 6-digit code ONLY.
+This ensures that your entry can be rapidly anonymized for judging.
 Check out our sample entry.

 Can I submit my paper to the conference and to the contest?

 Yes!
 The contest and the conference are run separately, so if you are not chosen as a finalist you are still welcome to present your work during our scientific sessions.
-If you would like to submit your abstract to the conference for consideration, please submit it via the conference website (link: http://crpa-acrp.org/conference/?page_id=4978) by March 31, 2018.
+If you would like to submit your abstract to the conference for consideration, please submit it via the conference website by February 28, 2018.

 You will receive notice from the conference committee if your paper has been accepted into the scientific program.